konradkoziel/trevor.gg/readme.md

-🧠 TrevorBot — Discord’s Operational Diagnostician
+# 🧠 TrevorBot — Discord's Operational Diagnostician

-TrevorBot is a Discord bot powered by Azure Functions and Azure OpenAI, designed for teams that thrive on chaos, structure, and unsolicited commentary.
-Trevor doesn’t just respond — he analyzes, judges, and occasionally helps.
+TrevorBot is a Discord bot built on **Azure Functions** and **Azure OpenAI**, designed for teams that thrive on chaos, rituals, and judgmental automation.
+He doesn’t just respond — he observes, analyzes, and occasionally helps.

+---

-🚀 Features
+## 🚀 Features

-/ping
+### `/ping`
 Checks if Trevor is alive.
 He usually is.
 Still cynical.

-/teams gracze: Konrad,Janusz,Jan,Bartosz
+### `/teams gracze: Konrad,Janusz,Jan,Bartosz`
 Splits the provided list of players into two teams.
-If they’re uneven — Trevor sees.
-And disapproves.
+If they’re uneven — Trevor sees all.
+And judges.

-/ask question: <text>
+### `/ask question: <text>`

-Connects directly to Azure OpenAI.
+Connects directly to **Azure OpenAI (GPT-4o)**.
-Trevor reads your question, consults the neural gods, and responds concisely.
+Trevor reads your question, consults the neural gods, and answers briefly and precisely.
-He’s contractually obligated to be helpful, but not necessarily kind.
+He’s helpful by contract, but not necessarily polite.

+---

-🧰 Tech Stack
+## 🧰 Tech Stack

-Azure Functions — webhook-based backend for Discord Interactions
+- **Azure Functions (.NET 8)** — webhook-based backend for Discord Interactions

-Azure OpenAI Service — GPT-4o model powering /ask command
+- **Azure OpenAI Service** — GPT-4o model powering `/ask`

-Discord Interactions API — full slash command support

-C# (.NET 8) — backend logic and dependency injection
+- **Discord Interactions API** — Slash commands with signature verification
+- **C#** — clean structure with DI, async/await, and factory-based command registry

-Trevor Personality Engine™ — sarcasm-driven orchestration layer
+- **Trevor Personality Engine™** — sarcasm-driven orchestration layer

-🧩 Summary

-TrevorBot is equal parts automation and attitude.
-He listens, computes, and replies faster than your manager — and with slightly more empathy.
+---